-Darryl Chen, founder of Tomorrow’s Thoughts Today, was one of our guests during Beyond Failure to talk about productive dystopia.
+Darryl Chen, a founder of Tomorrow’s Thoughts Today, was one of our guests during Beyond Failure to talk about productive dystopia.
 In order to get a feel of what Darryl will be speaking about and to stir up the debate, we confronted him with some of Cascio’s statements.

 Mark Minkjan: Are the productive dystopias you describe different from the world ending future scenarios Cascio seems to contest?

 Darryl Chen: There are world-ending scenarios that offer us warnings for how we are living today.
 These overtly moralistic tales seem to buy into a simple cause and effect relationship for maximum navel-gazing appeal.